CosmoRocket/Notency/README.md

 * dotenv - For storing application environment variables
 * axios - For making API requests from the front end
 * twilio - Service we used for sending SMS and tracking responses
-* mailgun - Service we used for sending emails and tracking responses
+* mailgun / nodemailer - Service we used for sending emails and tracking responses
 * exceljs
 * nodemailer-mailgun-transport - Integrates nodemailer and mailgun for making sending emails with attachments easier
 * react-draft-wysiwyg - Editor for composing emails.